csanry/dsa/algorithms/sorting/selection_sort.md

 - Which is O(n^2) complexity

 - Another way to think about it
-    - Bubble sort requires two loops - hence complexity is n * n = n^2
+    - Selection sort requires two loops (one nested) - hence complexity is n * n = n^2

 - Time
     - The worst case is O(n^2), when the array is in descending order
-    - Best case is O(n) - array is already sorted
+    - Best case is still O(n^2) - array is already sorted
     - Average case is O(n^2), when the array elements are jumbled up

-- Space -> O(1) inplace sorting
+- Space -> O(1) inplace sorting > variable to store step is used